Getting Your Security Deposit Back

 - What should I do before I move out?

-- Do I have to do more than clean up the residence?
+- Should I do more than clean up the place?

 - What happens after I move out?